kailicao/pyimcom/docs/output_README.rst

     from pyimcom.analysis import OutImage
     # here fout is the file name that we want to read
     my_block = OutImage(fout)
+    # extracts a layer: 'SCI' is the science image, or you can use other layer names
+    sci_image = im.get_coadded_layer('SCI')
+    # extracts a metadata map
+    fidelity_map = im.get_output_map('FIDELITY') # options are: 'FIDELITY', 'SIGMA', 'KAPPA', 'INTWTSUM', 'EFFCOVER'

 * The ``pyimcom.meta.distortimage.MetaMosaic`` class is the highest-level interface and constructs a sub-mosaic from the 3x3 set of blocks centered on the specified file.
 It can be subarrayed, sheared, masked, etc.::